duleorlovic/blog/_posts/2016-04-12-rails-tips.markdown

   <%= check_box_tag name, value, checked, data: { url: toggle_todo_path(todo), remote: true } %>
 ~~~

-* if you need snake case from class name, you can
-`described_class.name.underscore`
 * `printf '.'` if you need to print single dot
 * turn of sql debug log messages in console `ActiveRecord::Base.logger = nil`
 * to show full backtrace and lines from gems you can call